info201b-au2022/project-jstinle/docs/p01-proposal.md

 | TEPSLF Progress (Prior to Nov.
 30, 2020) | 8              | 2            |
 | ED’s Borrower Defense Progress           | 19             | 3            |

+*This data is not available in CSV form.
+These are accessed as photos of graphics (charts, tables, etc.) on the provided website below.*

 *LINK:* [https://educationdata.org/student-loan-forgiveness-statistics] Hanson, Melanie.
 “Student Loan Forgiveness Statistics” EducationData.org, January 1, 2022,
 https://educationdata.org/student-loan-forgiveness-statistics